Editor’s note: This article originally ran February 5, 2020, and was updated October 27, 2022.

 Usually, RSV will get better on its own without antibiotics.
 However, about 2 percent of patients need to be admitted into the hospital for more intensive treatment, Dr. Baler says.

-In addition, high-risk infants may receive a series of shots of an antibody called Palivizumab in the winter months to help prevent RSV infections and protect high-risk babies.
+In addition, high-risk infants may receive a series of shots of an antibody called Palivizumab in the winter months to help prevent RSV infections.

 “These are given once a month during RSV season to just high-risk children to help prevent the disease,” Dr. Baler says.